 Another study, “The Pen is Mightier Than the Keyboard, demonstrated that students who typed notes performed worse on conceptual questions than students who handwrote.

 So while you’re able to put down more words on your device than by hand, research says writing notes is better for recall and performance.
 Why is this?

 Researchers tend to refer to the cognitive process associated with typing notes as “superficial.”
 This isn’t because the process is obsessed with its looks.
 What it means is that taking notes on the computer involves less cognitive effort.

 On the contrary, when you handwrite, your brain is more involved.

 The writing process includes thinking about, creating, and watching each individual letter shape emerge on paper.
 While doing so, you’re priming yourself to recall what each one looks like.
 The result, research demonstrates, is that your brain is required to be more engaged and active.

 Now, you may be confused since, with your device, you can take more notes, getting down more information.
 And that’s good…right?
 Sometimes.

-The result is that you absorb and retain less information, which leads to poorer performance.
+To put it simply, when you type notes, you very well may absorb and retain less information, which leads to poorer performance.
 And that’s where the superficiality comes in.
 It’s more of a shallow cognitive process.

 Typing can yield distraction